mdda/mdda.github.io/_posts/AI/2016-11-27-layers-on-top-of-tensorflow-review.md

 layers.
 There are lots of contenders, several of which are backed by Googlers, each with a different emphasis and style.

+If there's anything wrong / inaccurate / debatable in the following, please let me know in the comments - I'm just interested in making a decent choice to speed up my ```TensorFlow``` experimentation.

 ### Basic considerations